In 1984 Tottenham played Anderlecht in the 1984 UEFA Cup final. They drew 2-2 on aggregate, with Spurs winning the penalty shoot out 4-3.

 Tottenham would not let us train at their stadium and gave us a pitch with long grass and no goals.
 We used vests for goalposts.

 Paul Van Himst, Anderlect manager ate a cigarette

 I was not a smoker but asked my assistant for a cigarette because of the stress.
 I started eating it.

+That was the last time that Spurs won a trophy in Europe and the last time an opposing manager ate a cigarette.
 Looking for a gift for a Spurs fan.
 Check out our marketplace for some banging kits.